March 13th, Year P-132.

 Michael nodded slowly.

 “Meiro is the strongest, because as the Gravity that holds our universe together, she is also able to access the rest of the Nine Elements.
-Her ability to channel and manipulate those Elements border are very comparable to their respective Great Beasts.
+Her ability to channel and manipulate those Elements are very comparable to their respective Great Beasts.
 As chimeras, we possess comparable powers to our parents, and in theory should be able to reach them.”
 I paused, then asked, “Do you see where this is going?”

 “I might.”
 Michael replied, “But tell me anyways.
 I want to be sure.”